jamornsriwasansak/brass-pan/README.md

 The unified particle physics combines the position-based approaches from several papers:
 1. Position-based dynamics [4]
 2. Position-based fluids [5]
-3. Shape-matching [6] (To make the shape-matching stable, I also implemented the robust rotation extraction method [7])
+3. Shape-matching [6] (To make the shape-matching stable, the robust rotation extraction method [7] is implemented)

 The surface tension method [2] is implemented to make the fluid look more pleasing.
-We also implemented the aerodynamics [3] for clothes and flag.
+I also implemented the aerodynamics [3] for clothes and flag.
 This increase the realism when the clothes are dropped.
 For efficient collision detection and density estimation, an efficient hash-based searching method [8] is implemented.

 ## Youtube